 If you are an existing patient who has previously been seen in our service and need advice from the clinical team please see below for the appropriate option:

 For urgent clinical advice:

 Please see a list of frequently asked questions (FAQ’s).
 If your query is not covered in the FAQs please either email or call us as detailed above.

 We are doing everything we can to support GPs and your patients during the Covid-19 pandemic.
 If you need advice from our clinical team please contact: firstname.lastname@example.org.

 Please see a list of the FAQ’s we are receiving for our patients.

 Epidermolysis bullosa (EB) is a rare inherited skin disorder which causes the skin of affected people to be excessively fragile and blister at the slightest knock or rub.
-There are a number of different types of EB with differing severities and variable systemuc problems.
-Although milder types can cause lilimited blistering on the hands and feet, others can affect larger areas of the skin, result in chronic wounds, significant scarring and internal complications.
+There are a number of different types of EB with differing severities and variable systemic problems.
+Although milder types can cause limited blistering on the hands and feet, others can affect larger areas of the skin, resulting in chronic wounds, significant scarring and internal complications.
 For more information about EB, visit the debra charity website.

 We are one of two national centres for the diagnosis and clinical care of adults with EB.
 St Thomas' is a leading centre for translational and clinical research in EB.